 |Date||Saturday 10 March 2018|

 Rise and shine with the mummies!
 For individuals with developmental and intellectual disabilities and their families, our early opening allows you to explore the Museum at your own pace before it opens to the public.
 Take part in a drop-in craft activity and introductory hieroglyph lesson, don the fashions of the ancients at our dress up station, and participate in an interactive storytime.
 Touchable replica artifacts will be accessible in many of our galleries, with educators stationed to answer your every curiosity.
 And extend your morning of fun by staying for our March Second Saturday program, beginning at 11:00AM!

 A designated quiet space with dimmed lighting and fidgets will be accessible throughout the event, and a limited number of noise-reducing headphones will be available to borrow.
-An accompanying social story will be available to download in February.
+Click here to download the accompanying social story.

 Check back for our next Evening Expedition date!